elanvi1/api_chat4fun/README.md

 ### Method: `PATCH/PUT`
 ### Payload: `{'status'}`
 ### Purpose: It is used to change the status of a notification.
 Requires access token.

+# TO REPLACE
+After installing all the composer packages, go to the TO REPLACE IN SANCTUM folder and copy the `php` files in there to the path specied in the `folder_location.txt` file